evert/evert.github.com/_posts/2024/2024-09-23-discovering-features-with-http-options.md

 ---

 Say you have an API, and you want to communicate what sort of things a user can do on a specific endpoint.
-You can use external description formats, but sometimes it's nice to also communicate this on the API itself.
+You can use external description formats like OpenAPI or JSON Schema, but sometimes it's nice to also dynamically communicate this on the API itself.

 [`OPTIONS`][1] is the method used for that.
 You may know this HTTP method from [CORS][2], but it's general purpose is for clients to passively find out 'What